Trivo25/solana-payroll/README.md

 # Private Payroll

+### TypeScript Example

+I put together a TypeScript example that goes through the Confidential Transfer in TypeScript only which is accessible here: https://github.com/Trivo25/solana-confidential-transfer-typescript

+JavaScript/TypeScript examples are pretty bad, hence I opened this PR as well.

 > This project enables private payroll and invoicing on Solana by combining Confidential Transfers for hidden payments with Noir based zero-knowledge receipts for selective, verifiable disclosure.

 ## Problem